sujik18/mlcflow/README.md

 ## CM compatibility layer

-MLC has a compatibility layer where by it supports MLCommons CM automations - Script, Cache and Experiment.
+MLC started with a compatibility layer where by it supported MLCommons CM automations - Script, Cache and Experiment.
+Now, MLCFLow has just the Script Automation which is an extension of the Script Automation from CM but with a cleaner integration of Cache Automation and Docker and Test extensions.
+The old CM scripts are now updated with the latest MLCFlow scripts in the [MLPerf Automations](https://github.com/mlcommons/mlperf-automations/tree/main/script) repository.

 ## Architectural Diagram